jimmo/git-and-micropython/README.md

 origin  git@github.com:micropython/micropython.git (push)
 ```

-These remotes can be named whatever you like, but the rest of the guide will use `origin` to mean "the remote that is `micropython/micropython`, and `jimmo` to mean the remote that points to my fork.
-Substitute `jimmo` in this guide with your username.
+**These remotes can be named whatever you like**, but the rest of the guide
+will use `origin` to mean "the remote that is `micropython/micropython`, and
+`jimmo` to mean the remote that points to my fork.
+Substitute `jimmo` in this
+guide with your username.

+### Other remote naming schemes

 It is also common to use `origin` as the remote pointing to your fork, and
 `upstream` to mean `micropython/micropython`.
 I discourage this because